 How to use

-The Food and Drug Administration (FDA) have not approved bentonite cream as a sunscreen ingredient.
-However, one study suggests that the clay can protect the skin from harmful ultraviolet rays.
+The Food and Drug Administration (FDA) does not approve bentonite as a sunscreen ingredient.

 For this reason, people may wish to use it alongside FDA-approved sunscreens.